docwhat/iated/README.md

 Returns `ok`.

-IATed pops up a dialog box saying that someone is trying to access IATed and has a 6 digit number to enter into the web browser to allow access.
+IATed pops up a dialog box saying that someone is trying to access IATed and has a 4 digit number (the "secret")to enter into the web browser to allow access.
 Similar to bluetooth connections.

-`POST /hello` with auth=NNNNNN
+`POST /hello` with secret=/[0-9]{4}/

-If this is passed in, then the popup goes away and an `auth-token` is returned.
+If this is passed in, then the popup goes away and the "token" is returned.

 ## Example sessions.